dfloren/HackEd_2019/README.txt

 The ff. must be installed:

-1. python2 or 3
+1. python

-2. panda library for python
+2. pandas library for python
+3. flask_wtf

 To run:
-Open command prompt, navigate to directory containing the file 'suggest.py' and type in the command 'python app.py'.
+Open command prompt, navigate to directory 'myflaskapp' containing the file 'app.py' and type in the command 'python app.py'.
 Navigate to the local host using any web browser with 'localhost:5000'